equitymarkets/100-days-of-code/r1-log.md

 Today's Progress**: Today I learned how to use .append() function, which will add an element to the end of a list, the import directive, which is used to bring in modules, and negative index numbers in a list, which can be used to reference indexes starting from the end of the list (index -1), rather than the beginning.
 Today's topic, "About Python", I intended to take a deeper dive into how and where Python is used, while learning some basic functions as well.
 With the "import this" directive, the console loads "The Zen of Python" by Tim Peters, a prose relating to the mission of the Python language.
 At the end of the program, I import "antigravity", which loads a browser and takes us to a Python comic site.

 Thoughts: I am enjoying Python so far.
 Although small pieces of code seem to take a long time because I need to look things up, once I do it once or twice it is very intuitive.
 With a basic understanding of computer programming, I should only need to look things up one time.
 While Python is very new to me, many methods are similar to other languages.
+The audio quality was still low, as the the recording program used would not record more than one screen-making it difficult to record the code and what it is actually doing.
+I know I need to work on this.
+Today I made two recordings: one as a response to the original tweet.

 Link to work**: [https://github.com/equitymarkets/100-days-of-code/blob/master/2_Python.py]

 ### R1D3
 Today's Progress**: I made my first successful while loop in Python using the Fibonacci sequence and based on user input.
 I also learned my way aroung Github a little better.
 While loops seem to be used more often in Python than in other languages.
 I do know that they tend to use less memory.
-As time goes by I will learn more about why Python users temd to write while loops more often (if that is indeed the case).
+As time goes by I will learn more about why Python users tend to write while loops more often (if that is indeed the case).
+I think that due to the nature of Python (being interpreted after compiling as opposed to strictly compiled like C++ or C#) users have to find ways to conserve memory.
+Python is known to be a slower language.

 Thoughts**: Even though for loops are in many cases superior to while loops, the programs I have written for C++ and C# always used for loops so I haven't really used while loops much at all.
 As a beginner in Python I figured I would start learning the right way and use one to do a Fibonacci sequence, which I found a bit tricky at first.
 I learned the value of stepping away from the machine for a few minutes and coming back.
 I am not happy with the video presentation on Twitter, as the tweet was in two pieces, and my video and audio quality are still pretty bad.
 I am, however, happy with my progress in Python for the day.